Petar Šegrt: Maldives national team

 In March 2018 Football Association of Maldives signed a two-year contract with Šegrt as the head coach.
 He won his first official match In AFC Qualifications with convincing 7–0 against Bhutan.
 That was the first win for Maldives after 288 days.
 In September 2018, the Maldives made a big surprise by winning the SAFF Suzuki Cup 2018 in Bangladesh against any odds.
 In the final they won 2–1 against favorite India.
 For Šegrt that was the second final of the SAFF Suzuki Cup as he led Afghanistan until the final 2 years earlier, which he lost to India 1–2.
 On 7 January 2020 head coach Šegrt and the Maldivian association agreed on a mutually agreed termination of the contract.

 Tajikistan national team

 On 27 January 2022, the Tajikistan Football Federation announced Šegrt as their new Head Coach.
-Under Segrt, Tajikistan managed to achieve a historic feat, qualified for the 2023 AFC Asian Cup, which is also the country's first-ever appearance in a major continental football competition in the history, having failed to qualify to the Asian Cup five times before.
+Under Šegrt, Tajikistan managed to achieve a historic feat, qualified for the 2023 AFC Asian Cup, which is also the country's first-ever appearance in a major continental football competition in history, having failed to qualify for the Asian Cup five times before. Šegrt also guided Tajikistan to win the 2022 King's Cup in Thailand and the 2023 Merdeka Tournament in Malaysia where he had an average squad age of 21.1.

+In the 2023 Asian Cup itself, Tajikistan achieved a draw (0–0, against China PR), and after a 0–1 defeat to Qatar and a further 2 – 1 victory against heavily favored Lebanon, Tajikistan qualified for the Round of 16.

+Tajikistan upset the UAE 5-3 in a penalty shootout on 28 January 2024 to advance to the 2023 Asian Cup quarter-finals after the game ended 1-1 after extra time.